GridGain-Demos/gridgain-technology-primer/README.md

     GROUP BY trackid, name ORDER BY duration DESC LIMIT 20;
     ```

-## Running Compute Tasks Colocated with the Data
+## Running Distributed Compute Tasks

 Run `org.gridgain.app.ComputeApp` that uses Apache Ignite compute capabilities for the calculation of top-5 paying customers.
 The compute task executes on every cluster node.
 It iterates through local records and responds to the application that